JoinCODED/WS-Dart-M7-Functions/01_functions/05_required_and_default_arguments.md

 }
 ```

-And the error tells you that the argument `name` and `burgers` can't be `null`.
+The error tells us that the arguments `name` and `burgers` can't be `null`.

 To solve this, we have 3 possible options:

-1. Declare nullable types, by adding a question mark after each argument as we learned before:
+1. Declare nullable types by adding a question mark after each argument as we learned before:

 ```dart
 void main() {